florinulrich/BINF4241-group23/Assignment3/ANSWERS.md

 ## PART 3

-3) Implement a Scoreboard using the Observer pattern
+option #3 Implement a Scoreboard using the Observer pattern

 for notation rules, consider the README.md file of this project